dulangaj/alfred-zen-bookmarks/README.md

 ## Usage

-Search for your [Firefox](https://www.mozilla.org/firefox/) bookmarks using the `bm` keyword.
+Search for your [Firefox](https://www.mozilla.org/firefox/new) bookmarks using the `bm` keyword.

 ![Searching for Firefox bookmarks](Workflow/images/about/keyword.png)

 Type to refine your search.
-Bookmarks are always filtered by Name, while filtering by URL, Tags, Keyword, and site description are configurable from the [Workflow’s Configuration](https://www.alfredapp.com/help/workflows/user-configuration/).
+Bookmarks are always filtered by Name, while filtering by URL, Tags, Keyword, and bookmark description are configurable from the [Workflow’s Configuration](https://www.alfredapp.com/help/workflows/user-configuration/).

 ![Narrowing search for Firefox bookmarks](Workflow/images/about/tagFilter.png)